glenmurphy/DockerExamples/Readme.md

     sudo systemctl enable docker

-# Local setup
-// install docker (depends on platform)

-    ssh-keygen

-    # linux:
-    ssh-copy-id glen@[YOUR_SERVER_HOSTNAME]

-    # windows:
-    type $env:USERPROFILE\.ssh\id_rsa.pub | ssh [YOUR_SERVER_HOSTNAME] "cat >> .ssh/authorized_keys"

 # Project config

-### ./Dockerfile:
+### Dockerfile:
 This is the file that configures how your image is built.
-Here's an example showing a Deno setup that uses Deno bundle to package all the scripts so it doesn't need to fetch them at runtime (this can be a bit flaky so you can also drop it)
+Here's an example showing a Deno setup that uses Deno bundle to package all the scripts so it doesn't need to fetch them at runtime (this can be a bit flaky so you can also drop it).
+You need to put this in a file named 'Dockerfile' (case sensitive) in the same directory as your code:

     FROM hayd/deno:latest
     EXPOSE 8000